theskumar/django-unsubscribe/README.rst

 This application is supposed to help at improving the overall quality of the mass e-mails your site sends out by:

-1. Creating a simple subclass of `django.core.mail.EmailMultiAlternatives`, which adds a List-Unsubscribe header to the email message and a `render_message` function that is a wrapper to `render_to_string` to add `unsubscribe_url` to the context.
+1. Creating a simple subclass of `django.core.mail.EmailMultiAlternatives`, which adds a `List-Unsubscribe` header to the email message and a `render_message` function that is a wrapper to `render_to_string` to add `unsubscribe_url` to the context.

-2. Providing a replaceable urlconf and view, which provides a unique url for each user wishing to unsubscribe.
+2. Providing a replaceable `urlconf` and `view`, which provides a unique url for each user wishing to unsubscribe.

 This application does not: